ReportsVena vs Workday Adaptive Planning

 • Complex Excel-based models

-• Ad hoc scenario modelling done in Excel
+• Ad hoc scenario modeling done in Excel

 • Budget templates & departmental submissions